Student Research Journal

 Dr. Melissa Pilgrim

-Dr. Pilgrim is an Associate Professor of Biology.
+Dr. Pilgrim is a Professor of Biology and the Director of Research here at USC Upstate.
 Her primary research focus involves an integrative approach to investigating how ecosystems respond to environmental change (natural and anthropogenic).
 She uses herpetological systems as her animal models and currently has an army of undergraduate students working with her in a research group called Upstate Herpetology.
-She has published works in several journals, including the following: Isotopes in Environmental and Health Studies; OIKOS; Copeia; and Southeastern Naturalist.
+She has published works in several journals, including the following: Isotopes in Environmental and Health Studies; Environmental Pollution; OIKOS; Copeia; and Southeastern Naturalist.